nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 - Registration Officer (xroad-registration-officer) is responsible for handling the information about X-Road members.
 - System Administrator (xroad-system-administrator) is responsible for the installation, configuration, and maintenance of the central server.
 - Security Officer (xroad-security-officer) is responsible for the application of the security policy and security requirements.
+- Management service role (xroad-management-service) is responsible for member management and authentication certificate registration.

 One user can have multiple roles, and multiple users can fulfill the same role.
 Each role has a corresponding system group, created upon the installation of the system.
 The system user names are used for logging in to the user interface of the central server.